The Gymnosperm Database

 Description

 Trees to 12 m tall and 35 cm dbh, shrubby and densely branched.
 Bark first smooth, dark brown, later developing small, flaky scales, weathering to dark gray.
 Twigs stiff, round, slightly grooved, with raised leaf bases, and at the tips, bearing compact round buds 3-5 mm diameter composed of triangular scales with free apices.
 Leaves on juvenile and adult plants similar, gray-green above, glaucous below, spreading to erect, stiff, coriaceous, linear-lanceolate, (1.5-)2-3.5(-5) cm × 2-4(-5) mm, short-petiolate, with revolute margins and a spine-like acuminate tip; midrib a conspicuous groove on the upper surface.
 Pollen cones axillary, in clusters of 4-6 on a stalk to 10 mm long, sessile on the stalk, subtended by acuminate bracts up to 5 mm long and triangular scales 4-6 mm long.
 Seed cones axillary, solitary on a peduncle up to 10 mm long; receptacles 5-6 mm long, ripening red.
 Seed including epimatium 5 mm long (Farjon 2010).
+See GarcĂa Esteban et al. (2004) for a detailed characterization of the wood anatomy.

-Similar to the even less common P. sprucei, which is primarily on the coastal side of the Ecuador Andes and has wider leaves that are not waxy beneath and bears pollen cones on a branched, scaly stalk (Eckenwalder 2009).
+This species is similar to the even less common P. sprucei, which is primarily on the coastal side of the Ecuador Andes and has wider leaves that are not waxy beneath and bears pollen cones on a branched, scaly stalk (Eckenwalder 2009).

 Distribution and Ecology